How To Prepare and Pack Fragile Items for a Move

 When moving fragile items, the focus is on shock absorption.
 Long-term storage, though, requires protection from environmental damage over time.
 For storage, use materials that control humidity, keep out pests, and hold up under long-term weight.

-Use acid-free tissue paper instead of regular packing paper to prevent chemical damage, especially to antiques or artwork.
-Add desiccant packets like silica gel to boxes with sensitive items such as vintage books, electronics, and photo albums to reduce moisture buildup.
+Use acid-free tissue paper instead of regular packing paper to protect antiques and artwork from chemical damage.
+Place silica gel packets in boxes with moisture-sensitive items like vintage books, electronics, or photo albums to prevent humidity damage.

 Choose plastic bins with sealed lids instead of cardboard, especially in basements or garages where damp conditions are common.
 Double-boxing works best for fragile glassware or ceramics.
 Wrap the item and place it in a padded, smaller box, then set that box inside a larger one with cushioning on all sides.